The Complete Guide To Different Types of Shampoos

 Finding the best shampoo for dry hair means looking for one that cleanses gently (often sulfate-free) while packing in humectants and emollients.

-Best for: Dry, frizzy, coarse, curly, or colour-treated hair.
+Best for: Dry, frizzy, coarse, curly, or color-treated hair.

 Cleansing strengthGentle